Exhaust Gas Recirculation Valve

 Exhaust Recirculation Valve

-The EGR system includes the EGR valve and the tubing and passages between the exhaust and intake ports.
+The EGR system includes the EGR valve, tubing, and passages between the exhaust and intake ports.
 The ECM controls the valve according to input from various sensors.
 Its primary function is to reduce the amount of the harmful gas NOx or Nitrogen Oxides created in the combustion chamber.
 This gas forms when nitrogen and oxygen bond at high cylinder temperatures.
 The EGR valve reduces the amount of NOx produced by recirculating a regulated amount of inert gas (exhaust) into the intake manifold.
-This inert exhaust gas reduces cylinder temperature; this reduces the amount of NOx produced in the combustion chamber.
+This inert exhaust gas reduces cylinder temperature and the amount of NOx produced in the combustion chamber.

 EGR system.

-There are different types of EGR systems used on different engines.
 A vacuum-operated EGR valve is illustrated.
-The valve is vacuum controlled by a duty cycle solenoid and closed by a spring.
-It opens in proportion to throttle opening.
-By mixing inert gas into the air/fuel charge, the cylinder's temperature is reduced.
+The valve is vacuum-controlled by a duty cycle solenoid and closed by a spring.
+It opens in proportion to the throttle opening.
 This valve prevents the engine's cylinders from reaching damaging temperatures and protects the environment from NOx.

 Clogged EGR Passage